ua-snap/cmip6-utils/transfers/README.md

 export CLIENT_ID=a316babe-5447-43b0-a82e-4fc86c91b71a
 ```

 This _should_ be the same between users.
-But if you experience any Globus client errors, follow the steps [in this tutorial](https://globus-sdk-python.readthedocs.io/en/stable/tutorial.html) to create a project in your Globus account (e.g. "UAF SNAP CMIP6 ARDN"), and create an app under that (e.g. "UAF SNAP CMIP6 ESGF Transfers"), which will provide you with a client ID for that app.
+But if you experience any Globus client errors, follow the steps [in this tutorial](https://globus-sdk-python.readthedocs.io/en/stable/tutorial.html) to create a project in your Globus account (e.g. "UAF SNAP CMIP6 ACDN"), and create an app under that (e.g. "UAF SNAP CMIP6 ESGF Transfers"), which will provide you with a client ID for that app.